Chapter Seven: The Thought of Marriage

 (Picture would be of Feren except his jaw is marked)

 Amelia knew the man was Voerr.
 It didn't take his ears or his markings to be able to tell.
-While she lacked the trait of pointed ears, she had the same capabilities; and while she had marks, they were not as obvious as Feren's.
-Hers were hidden in a less visible area, where only she would ever see while she was stuck in this land.
-It lead her to wonder if others would ever notice them, streaked across her skin in lines of black and a darker purple.
+While she lacked the trait of pointed ears, she had the same tilt to her eyes; and while she also had lines like tattoos upon her skin, they were not as obvious as Feren's.
+Hers were hidden in a less visible area, where only she would ever see as long as she was stuck in this country.
+It lead her to wonder if others would ever notice them again, streaked across her skin in patterns of black and a deep purple.

 "Princess Amelia!
 Princess Amelia!"